Illustrating Jane Austen: the Macmillan history

 The following year Turbayne produced this poster to advertise the series.

 Mansfield Park in the Macmillan “Peacock” special edition.
 Front cover and end paper.
 (A copy of this has been used on the Chawton House Museum website).

 To mark the bicentenary of Jane Austen’s death, and celebrate her legacy, celebrations are taking place throughout the UK.
 In Basingstoke, Hampshire, where Jane Austen spent much of her life a life-size statue has been unveiled outside the Willis Museum where she attended dances and a public art trail, Sitting with Jane, made up of 24 uniquely designed ‘BookBenches’ has been created in an around Basingstoke.
 Each bench has been uniquely designed and painted by a professional artist with their personal interpretation of a Jane Austen theme, including one which reflects the style of the Macmillan illustrated editions.

-This September, the Macmillan Collector’s Library is publishing The Jane Austen Collection, a collectible limited-edition boxed set of Jane Austen’s most celebrated writing, featuring Hugh Thomson’s timeless illustrations.
+The Macmillan Collector’s Library has published The Jane Austen Collection, a collectible limited-edition boxed set of Jane Austen’s most celebrated writing, featuring Hugh Thomson’s timeless illustrations.